arnavs/FractalU/README.md

 ### Class Format

 Each class will be 1.5 hours of new material, followed by at least 0.5 hours of coworking and "office hours."
 (There's no hard stop after 0.5 hours.)
-We'll usually present the "standard model" of the topic first, and then the version with more realistic behavior.
+We'll usually present the "standard model" of the topic first, and then the version with more realistic/complex behavior.

 Office hours are a good time to get help from me (and other students) on your individual projects.